 Primates are a group of highly developed mammals also including humans.
 The close similarities make non-human primates an ideal model for studying human diseases and complex nervous systems.
 Due to their highly differentiated social behavior, their large distribution and different adaptations to most diverse habitats, they are also good examples for ecological, behavioral and evolutionary research.

 The Animal Husbandry Unit is the central infrastructural facility at the DPZ.
 Its general mission is the breeding, husbandry and care of non-human primates as well as veterinary support for the animals.
-More than 40 animal keepers, six animal welfare officers and five veterinarians, as well as project-related veterinarians take care of the currently almost 1,200 non-human primates at the Institute every day.
+More than 40 animal keepers, five animal welfare officers and 10 veterinarians take care of the approximately 1,200 non-human primates at the Institute every day.

 Import and export of primates and biological samples for the German and European science community is organized and legally supervised and supported in collaboration with international shipping companies and airlines.

 The DPZ provides biological samples to scientific institutions and research groups, as well as veterinary support of external scientific projects.